comsci-uwc-isak/unit-1-project-HasanMajdi/README.md

 echo "Backup starting"

 ##### Save to the desktop
-# Navigate to the desktop to create a new folder (backup/)

 cd ~/desktop/
-# If theres already a folder called "backup", it is removed

 rm -r backup
 mkdir backup

 # Creats subfolder (backup/dataBase/)

 cd backup
 mkdir dataBase
+mkdir Scripts

 # Copies all (*) the files from the dataBase folder
 # to the new folder (backup/) and subfolder (backup/dataBase/)

 cp ~/desktop/RentalCarApp/dataBase/* ~/desktop/backup/dataBase/
+cp ~/desktop/RentalCarApp/scripts/* ~/desktop/backup/Scripts/

+### NOT NECESSARY, ONLY FOR AESTHETIC PURPOSES
+# Prints the frame
+# Navigates to the folder of the frame.sh script

+cd ~/Desktop/RentalCarApp/scripts/

 ### NOT NECESSARY, ONLY FOR AESTHETIC PURPOSES
 # Prints the frame